artcreator329/betame-app-sdk54/SUPABASE_SETUP.md

 - **Row Level Security (RLS)** enabled on all tables
 - Users can only access their own wallet and transaction data
-- Automatic wallet creation for new users (10 stones, 5 BetaCoins)
+- Automatic wallet creation for new users (10 diamonds, 5 BetaCoins)
 - Automatic timestamp updates

 ## Wallet Service